Networking and socialising

 Take advantage of social media

 The easiest way to start networking is through social media.
 Networking sites like LinkedIn and Twitter are great platforms to connect with professionals in a more casual way.
 So be proactive and take the initiative to engage with organisations and industry leaders in your chosen field, as they are likely to share trends and updates that might be useful to the path you wish to take.
-Be on the lookout as well for any networking functions, job openings or career events on your newsfeed.
+Also, be on the lookout for any networking functions, job openings or career events on your newsfeed.